Norfolk has an amazing 84 museums that span history, transport, buildings, art, the military, and of course, the wonderful county of Norfolk itself!

 Steam buffs will love the railway experiences on offer, which include a steam driver experience, and a signalling experience day.
 There are also dining trains, including fish and chip trains, cream tea trains and even gin trains!

-North Norfolk Railway also have a full calender of themed events, so whether you love the forties, the sixities, or vintage transport in general, you’ll find an event to attend.
+North Norfolk Railway also have a full calendar of themed events, so whether you love the forties, the sixties, or vintage transport in general, you’ll find an event to attend.

 RELATED POST: 23 Amazing Things To Do in Sheringham

 Muckleburgh Military Collection

 Address: Weybourne Camp, The Street, Weybourne, Holt NR25 7EH

 Opening Times: Daily from 10am to 5pm, from 1st April to 30th October

 One of Norfolk’s most popular museums, the Muckleburgh Military Collection is housed at the former Royal Artillery Anti-Aircraft training camp near Weybourne.
 Norfolk’s largest working museum of military vehicles includes tanks, armoured cars, guns and a large range of other weapons.

 Most of the extensive range of exhibits are maintained in working condition and include artillery, machine guns and missiles in addition to an excellent collection of ships and land warfare models.
 You can even book to drive a tank here!